andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 Fixed a bug and potential segment faults when writing an array of type DBF_STRING.

+Also use a better marco name, BUILDING_ACAI_LIBRARY, to indicate if/when we are building the shared library, as opposed to building against the the shared library header file.

 ### <span style='color:#00aa88'>1.6.2</span>

 Release date: 02-05-2021